HOLMESsamuel/rock-paper-scissors/README.md

-# RestAPI for Rock Paper Scissor in Java
+# RestAPI for Rock Paper Scissor in Java with Quarkus
 A backend REST-API for Rock Paper Scissors built in Java using Gradle and Spring

 ## Installation